Jtse905/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Click on the "Agents" tab that is on the top bar.
+In the "Agents" tab, click on "Roles".
 </p>
 <br />